pokhbis/lone-survivor/README.md

 # The Lone Survivor Training

-This website has been created with React and Bootstrap.
 To visit the website please click [The Lone Survivor](https://wizardly-torvalds-6a444e.netlify.app/).

 ## What Do We Teach:

-#### We teach surviving skills to the people who are physically capable of doing so.
-The Lone Survivor delivers immersive, wilderness-based experiences to hardy souls since 1968.
-BOSS survival courses are renowned for delivering both physical and mental challenges and rigorous instruction in bushcraft, survival skills, and traditional and primitive living skills.
+#### This is a survival training facility providing a website.
+From here people can learn life-saving tricks and tips in case of adverse situations.
+Thus help people to stay fit and healthy.
+It is fully responsive on desktop and mobile platforms.
+The courses are renowned for delivering both physical and mental challenges and rigorous instruction in bushcraft, survival skills, and traditional and primitive living skills.

-## Three bullet points about our services are given below:
+## Five bullet points about our services are given below:
+#### This is a survival training providing related website.
 #### This website has been made using React, Bootstrap and custom CSS on the base of XML.
 #### All web pages have header and footer content.
 Web pages content have  changed according to the page's requirement.
-#### All the asked requirements have developed.
-Code are kept as efficient as possible.

-## What do we offer:
-#### Train people for adventure.
-#### Teach basic to advance surviving skills.
-#### Help people explore nature.
+#### Along with surviving skills people can also learn necessary day to day tricks and tips for healthy life.
+#### People can explore their inner capability through nature by reading blog.